Skip to main content

 One way to possibly get pre-approved for a credit card is by applying for an offer that the credit card issuer has sent you by mail, email or phone, also known as “prescreened offers.”
 Although mail may not be as popular as it once was, pre-approved offers may appear in the pile.
 Offers may include an invitation code that you can enter when you apply.

-Request to see if you're pre-qualified, or if preapproved offers are available on the credit card issuer's website
+Request to see if you're pre-qualified on the credit card issuer's website if available

-Most major credit card issuers that offer pre-approval have online links to a simple form where you can apply that can be found on the issuer's site.
+Most major credit card issuers that offer pre-qualification have online links on their website to a simple form where you can apply.
 These forms will often ask you to provide basic personal and financial information.
 Once the information is entered, you may be shown a credit card offer that the issuer feels best fits your financial needs.
 Your offer may be more personalized since you provide information about yourself.
 In this situation, you'll need to get pre-qualified first to get pre-approved.
 Once you're pre-qualified, you may receive a pre-approval offer.

 Does a pre-approved credit card affect your credit score?